woosangk/Homework-Refactor/README.md

 >For the on-the-job ticket homework, we are asked to refactor the existing codebase to improve sustainability and efficiency.

 ## To Do List:
-* Changed the HTML Elements properly
+* Changed to HTML Semantic Elements properly

-* Combined/Simplified CSS
+* Combined/Simplified duplicated CSS
+* Built a logical structure in sequential order

+### This is Mock-up page.

 ![Mockup](./assets/images/Market%20Your%20Brand!.png)